openhab/openhabian/docs/openhabian-amanda.md

 and your SD card to contain the Amanda database is broken: you don't have to give up.
 Whenever you use a directory as the storage area, openHABian Amanda by default creates a copy of its config and index files (to know what's stored where) in your storage directory once a day (see `/etc/cron.d/amanda`).
 So you can reinstall openHABian including Amanda from scratch and copy back those files.
+Eventually see `amadmin import` option.
 Even if you fail to recover your index files, you can still access the files in your storage area.
 The `amindex` command can be used to regenerate the database.
 How to apply unfortunately is  out of scope for this document so please g**gle if needed.
 There's also a manual way: Amanda storage files are tar files of the destination directory or compressed raw copies of partitions, both have an additional 32KB header.